Wright beats Smith to win world title

 Last updated on .From the section Darts

-Peter Wright won three straight sets to recover from 5-4 down and beat Michael Smith in a sensational final of the PDC World Darts Championship.
+Peter Wright produced a sensational comeback to beat Michael Smith in a thrilling final of the PDC World Darts Championship.

+Trailing 5-4 and with Smith two legs up in the 10th set, Wright fought back to win three sets in a row to claim the title.

 The Scot, winner in 2020, is only the sixth player to win the title twice.